Glossary of Terms, Acronyms

 New York State Electronic Personnel system.
 An information system for processing personnel and classification transactions for employees in the classified service.

-Office of Diversity, Equity and Inclusion (formerly known as Affirmative Action Office).
+Division of Diversity, Equity and Inclusion (formerly known as Affirmative Action Office).

 Office of Federal Contract Compliance Programs.
 A compliance agency that ensures that organizations receiving federal grants adhere to policies including those relating to affirmative action and equal employment opportunity.